 How Do You Sing and Become Famous?

-Learning to stay on key or in tune while singing is one of the toughest parts for some singers.
+Learning to breathe correctly and staying on key while singing remains two of the toughest challenges for some singers.

 Filed under: Singing Tips